 Ok, back to what you came here for…

-I know I just mentioned lead generation and this is one feature I believe EVERY website needs.
+I know I just mentioned capturing leads and this is one feature I believe EVERY website needs.
 Even in this era of social media email is still winning out.

-Both Thrive Architect and Elementor Pro give you the ability to capture email addresses without the need for a dedicated opt-in plugin.
+Both options give you the ability to capture email addresses without the need for a dedicated opt-in plugin.

 Don’t get me wrong, a plugin like Thrive Leads will make your life a lot easier and allow you to get very specific with your offers throughout your website, but both of these page builders allow you to capture emails and integrate with most of the major email marketing platforms.